aufbau-io/R3F-components/globe/README.md

 # Globe Visualization Module

-This module provides a 3D globe visualization with selectable country points and an optional torus marker.
+This module provides a VFX Breakdown component with a split-apart functionality on scroll

 ## Directory Structure